taigeeoff/Firebase-Deep-Research-/README.md

     *   **Chunking Strategies:**  Exploring different ways to divide text into chunks for optimal retrieval.
     *   **Embedding Creation:** Understanding how text embeddings are generated and their role in semantic search.
     *   **Embedding Storage:**  Learning about vector databases (in this case, Firestore is used for simplicity) for efficient storage and retrieval of embeddings.
-*   **Key Technologies:** Next.js, Firestore, Gemini API for embeddings, Chunking algorithms.
+*   **Key Technologies:** Next.js, Firestore, Genkit, Vertex AI embedding models, Chunking algorithms, Langchain Text Splitter.

 ### Challenge 3: Simple RAG 🤖